masonasons/AudioCapture/README.md

 ### Starting the Application

-1. Run `AudioCapture.exe`
+1. Run `AudioCapture.exe` (no installation or additional DLLs required)
-2. The main window will display a list of running processes with their window titles
+2. The main window will display:
+   - **Windows 10 2004+**: A list of running processes with their window titles for per-process capture
+   - **Older Windows**: Simplified interface for system audio capture only

 ### Basic Capture (Single Process)